bet4a/d3wiki/Home.md

 **Note:** the non-minified source code contains non-ASCII characters and must be served with UTF-8 encoding, either via the `charset="utf-8"` attribute on the script tag or by adding `<meta charset="utf-8">` to the top of the page.
 If you see a SyntaxError: Unexpected token ILLEGAL at `var Ï€ = Math.PI`, it is because you are serving the non-minified source with the incorrect ISO-8859-1 encoding.
 See this [StackOverflow answer](http://stackoverflow.com/a/14301241) for more information.

+If you prefer to pin to a specific release, try [CDNJS](https://cdnjs.com/libraries/d3).

 If you want the full repository including tests, download or clone the D3 git repository:

 * <https://github.com/mbostock/d3/zipball/master>